cesarcoatl/cesarcoatl.github.io/_posts/2020-09-21-working-with-pyenv-on-macos.md

 This is where `pyenv` comes in.

 > pyenv lets you easily switch between multiple versions of Python.
-It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.
+It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.[^1]

-Before [breathing new life into my MacBook Air]({{ page.previous.url | relative_url }}), I had already read about pyenv in a Real Python article titled ["Managing Multiple Python Versions With pyenv."](https://realpython.com/intro-to-pyenv/){:target="_blank"} So following the steps from that guide, and pyenv's own guide on using [Homebrew on macOS](https://github.com/pyenv/pyenv#homebrew-on-macos){:target="_blank"} I got my system ready for action.
+Before [breathing new life into my MacBook Air]({{ page.previous.url | relative_url }}), I had already read about pyenv in a Real Python article titled ["Managing Multiple Python Versions With pyenv."](https://realpython.com/intro-to-pyenv/){:target="_blank"}[^2] So following the steps from that guide, and pyenv's own guide on using [Homebrew on macOS](https://github.com/pyenv/pyenv#homebrew-on-macos){:target="_blank"} I got my system ready for action.

 ## Installing pyenv